saad14092/c4-grammar-fork/extension/README.md

 A [Java VM](http://java.com/en/download/) is required for running the language server.
 Java 17 or higher is required.

+Since some users seem to encounter occasional issues with VS Code automatically finding the correct Java installation, starting from version 3.6.0, there is the option to explicitly set the path to the Java installation via the setting 'c4.languageserver.java'.
+The extension will first search for the corresponding Java installation in this path.
+If nothing is found here, it will fall back to the JAVA_HOME environment variable.

 > :warning: In some cases the language server seems to have missing execution rights.
 Check `<YOUR_HOME>\.vscode\extensions\systemticks.c4-dsl-extension-<version>\server\c4-language-server\bin` and add +x if missing to make it executable.

 You must open a workspace that contains your models, which need to have the file extension `.dsl`